 Are you a freelance/self-employed carer or nurse in the Netherlands?
 And do you want to provide your clients with insured care at home under the Social Support act (Wet maatschappelijke ondersteuning, Wmo) or the Long-term Care Act (Wet langdurige zorg, Wlz)?
 If so, you have several options:

-- They can offer their services through a care provider.
-This is an approved institution, such as a homecare organisation, care institution or intermediary agency.
+- You can offer your services through a care provider.
+This is an approved institution (in Dutch), such as a homecare organisation, care institution or intermediary agency.

-- They can conclude an agreement with a care administration office.
-The personal care, nursing or assistance they offer their clients at home will then be insured.
+- You can conclude an agreement with a care administration office.
+The personal care, nursing or assistance you offer your clients at home will then be insured.

-- They provide care directly to an individual client, who has been granted a so-called Personal Care Budget (persoonsgebonden budget, pgb).
+- You provide care directly to an individual client, who has been granted a so-called Personal Care Budget (persoonsgebonden budget, pgb).